Tau Canis Majoris: System

 The primary component A is itself a spectroscopic binary with a period of 154.9 days.
 Its variable radial velocity was discovered in 1906 and the first orbital elements published in 1928.
 More recently, Hipparcos satellite data revealed the existence of a 1.282 day eclipsing binary within the system, with two equal minima where the brightness dips by half a magnitude.
 The eclipsing binary was later revealed to be the secondary component, Aa2, with its subcomponents being named Aa2a and Aa2b.

-The spectrum, mass, and luminosity is dominated by component Aa which is now considered to be an O8.5 supergiant.
+The spectrum and luminosity are dominated by component Aa which is now considered to be an O8.5 supergiant.
 It is thought to have a mass around 30 solar masses, a radius 17.7 times that of the Sun, temperature of 32,500 K, and a luminosity 280,000 times that of the Sun.
 The two eclipsing stars are almost identical, rapidly-rotating B-type stars, with masses of 19 solar masses.
 They are so close to each other that they share a common envelope, systems with such a characteristic are called overcontact binaries.

 The properties of the minor components of the τ CMa grouping are poorly known.
 Spectral types of B2Vn, B5Vnn, B0.7V and B2: V have been assigned to the components B, C, D and E, respectively.
 UW Canis Majoris is another 4th magnitude star less than half a degree away, and is itself an eclipsing binary system associated with NGC 2362.
 It has been catalogued as τ^{2} CMa, but that name is now rarely used.